ibm-cloud-docs/openwhisk/openwhisk_reference.md

 ### Per Docker action open files ulimit (Fixed: 64:64)
 {: #openwhisk_syslimits_openulimit}
 * The maximum number of open files is 64 (for both hard and soft limits).
-* The docker run command use the argument `--ulimit nofile=64:64`.
+* The docker run command uses the argument `--ulimit nofile=64:64`.
 * For more information, see the [docker run](https://docs.docker.com/engine/reference/commandline/run) command line reference documentation.

 ### Per Docker action processes ulimit (Fixed: 512:512)
 {: #openwhisk_syslimits_proculimit}
 * The maximum number of processes available to a user is 512 (for both hard and soft limits).
-* The docker run command use the argument `--ulimit nproc=512:512`.
+* The docker run command uses the argument `--ulimit nproc=512:512`.
 * For more information, see the [docker run](https://docs.docker.com/engine/reference/commandline/run) command line reference documentation.

 ### Triggers